-Liberal group outlines $385B in Medicare cutsNovember 14th, 2012 in Health
+Liberal group outlines $385B in Medicare cutsNovember 14, 2012 by Ricardo Alonso-Zaldivar in Medicine & Health / Health

 (AP)—A think tank allied with the White House is releasing a plan for Medicare cuts—hoping to stave off even bigger health care reductions in upcoming budget talks with Congress.